PranavC10/Python_Session/README.md

-# Fundamental og Python programming
+# Fundamental of Python programming

 1. Introduction to python